 If there is one game that I think utilizes the 3D element the best, it would have to be Teleroboxer.
 This Mech/Punch-Out hybrid game should be a welcome addition to any Virtual Boy game library.
 Much like Mike Tyson’s Punch-Out, you have different attacks, a blocking ability, and the need to discover your opponent’s weaknesses and openings in their fighting patterns.

 The Mech style is very fitting for the Virtual Boy’s graphical capabilities as the red monochrome graphics reminds you a bit of a retro-futuristic heads-up display of a large battle machine.

-Jack Bros. – The Jack Bros. are two mascots for Japan’s Megami Tensei series and they are featured in an overhead style similar to the Gauntlet series with the addition of three-dimensional Virtual Boy enhancements and monochrome restrictions.
-Each of the six stages has a strict time limit, which is reduced every time you get hit.
-(Review)
+- Jack Bros. – The Jack Bros. are two mascots for Japan’s Megami Tensei series, and they are featured in an overhead style similar to the Gauntlet series with the addition of three-dimensional Virtual Boy enhancements and monochrome restrictions.
+Each of the six stages has a strict time limit which is reduced every time you get hit.

-Vertical Force – A 2D oldschool shmup that takes a clever idea of having a background and foreground level of flying, so there’ll be a variety of enemies in different areas for you to pick off.
+- Vertical Force – A 2D old-school shmup that takes a clever idea of having a background and foreground level of flying, so there’ll be a variety of enemies in different areas for you to pick off.
 Good ol’ top-down space shooting.
-(Review)

-Nester’s Funky Bowling – This isn’t really funky at all, just a pretty straightforward bowling game in 3D.
-It’s easy to learn how to play and a very simple game, but still very fun.
+- Nester’s Funky Bowling – This isn’t really funky at all – just a pretty straightforward bowling game in 3D.
+It’s easy to learn how to play and a very simple game, but it’s still quite fun.
 The challenge mode where you pit yourself against specific pin combination is a clever idea.